High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Introduction

-Finally, the same methodology will be applied to generate high-$\ret$ TBLs exhibiting varying weak-to-moderate APGs over an extended downstream fetch, while prescribing strictly controlled ZPG conditions upstream to minimize PG history effects.
-This approach addresses limitations in previous studies, where strong upstream PG perturbations and relatively short relaxation/development regions complicated the interpretation of turbulence statistics, including variations in logarithmic law coefficients.
-The high-$\ret$ conditions, weak-to-moderate APGs, minimized PG history achieved here ensure a sufficiently broad overlap region to isolate and investigate the impact of local PGs on the classical logarithmic scaling law.
-Moreover, the study incorporates an independent friction velocity measurement technique (oil-film interferometry), which is crucial to evaluate normalised turbulence statistics.
-Together, these features enable a rigorous evaluation of whether the von Kármán constant $\kappa$ and additive constant $B$ vary in response to weak-to-moderate APGs at high Reynolds numbers.
+Finally, the same methodology will be applied to generate high-$\ret$ TBLs with varying low-to-moderate local APGs over an extended downstream fetch, while prescribing strictly controlled ZPG conditions upstream to minimize PG history effects, thereby addressing limitations in previous studies.
+The high-$\ret$ conditions, low-to-moderate APGs, and minimal PG history achieved here ensure a sufficiently broad overlap region extent to unambiguously investigate the influence of local APGs on the classical log-law.
+For this purpose, we will also incorporate oil-film interferometry (OFI) to obtain independent friction velocity measurements, which are crucial for the investigation of normalised turbulence statistics. \az{These results will also form the basis for Part~2, where new physical insights into the roles of $\ret$, local APGs, and PG history in TBL statistics will be combined with the framework of \citet{nickels} and a broad range of APG TBL datasets available in the literature to reconstruct a robust composite profile for the mean streamwise velocity.}